SystemsApproach/book/preface.rst

 Since the first edition of this book, we have used code examples to illustrate how various protocols and algorithms might be implemented.
-Originally, the code came from the $x$-kernel, a framework for protocol implementation and research developed in the 1990s, and you could compile and run every code fragment in the book.
-As the $x$-kernel code is no longer maintained, we no longer check that all the code in the book compiles or runs.
+Originally, the code came from the *x*-kernel, a framework for protocol implementation and research developed in the 1990s, and you could compile and run every code fragment in the book.
+As the *x*-kernel code is no longer maintained, we no longer check that all the code in the book compiles or runs.
 At this point the code should only be used as a guide to assist the reader in understanding the topic at hand.